 My first love is communicating about patient safety.
 Grounded in a personal loss as the result of a medical error, I am drawn to understand how different stakeholders talk about medical errors...or in many cases, don't talk about it.
 Providers and administrators are more likely to frame these discussions in the positive, talking about "cultures of patient safety" and initiatives designed to improve patient care.
 We need to talk about the positives, negatives, and how these conversations impact health policy and procedures.

-Current projects include analysis of hospital medical error image restoration strategies, analysis of patient safety health campaigns, and a large, multi-year project examining patient and partner emotional support during medical error disclosure and recovery.
+Current projects include analysis of hospital medical error image restoration strategies, analysis of patient safety health campaigns, perceptions of medical error risk, and a large, multi-year project examining patient and partner emotional support during medical error disclosure and recovery.

 My love of patient safety is grounded in a desire to explore and understand how health is organized.
 Be it studying health organizations or public and organizational discourses which influence how we process and structure our healthcare experiences, I am drawn to understanding these mirco and macro communication practices.

 This line of research has allowed me to focus on mobile health clinics, organizational wellness policies, and public discourses about organizational health policy.

 My current projects in this area are focused on provider cultural competence in university health settings.